LingUaan/LingSieve/README.md

  - reuse all data structures again and again - no malloc, no free hence no memory leaks and init time can be neglected
  - no bulk data transfer between CPU and GPU, only the sieve result will be transfered from GPU to CPU
  - different sieving method for very small, small, medium, large and very large numbers
+ - internal granularity is 10^9, subsets of it will be dealt with by the counting module
+ - Sieve range 0 ...
+2^64 (1,8446744x10^19)

 The program LingSieve counts primes and is designed for long duration tests (LDT), to handle large quantities of data, for the generation of large prime tables.
-That is what GPU computing is all about.
-As of V3.2 small sieve jobs can be launched, e.g. LingSieve 100 -d=48 - to sieve from 100 ...
-148 and find 9 primes.
+That is what GPU computing is all about.<br/>
+As of V3.2 small sieve jobs can be launched as well, e.g. LingSieve 100 -d=48 - to sieve from 100 ...
+148 and find 9 primes.<br/>
-Sieve range 0 ...
-2^64 (1,8446744x10^19).